How to Hang Shelves

 Figure-eights simplify the job

-These nifty little fasteners are actually designed to attach table and desktops to aprons (the vertical skirt around the perimeter), but they’re also a handy solution for hanging shelves.
-You can buy a pack of eight at woodworking stores or online.
+These nifty little fasteners are actually designed to attach table and desktops to aprons (the vertical skirt around the perimeter).
+But they’re also a handy solution for hanging shelves.
+You can buy a pack of eight online.

 The only caveat is that the top of the figure-eight shows above the surface of the shelf, so it may be visible if you hang the shelf low.
 Try to position the figure-eights where there are studs if possible.
 You can use good-quality hollow-wall anchors for hanging wood shelves if the studs don’t line up with the figure-eights.